Metric-Void/South-Asia-Language_study/langs/hindu.rst

 Chand Bardai
 ^^^^^^^^^^^^
 Composer of *Prithviraj Raso*, in 69 books and over 100,000 verses.
-Consists of the history of that time and life of his patreon, mixed with legends and fictions.
+Consists of the history of that time and life of his patron, mixed with legends and fictions.
 Therefore some of its content contradict with other works of the same period.
-The language used in this work is a transitional form, in which some strange expressions have been obsolete for long time.
+The language used in this work is a transitional form, in which some strange expressions have been obsolete for a long time.
 He himself was born in 1159 and died in 1192.
 He was the ruler of Ajmer and Delhi.
 He was captured during the second battle of Tarain then slained.

 Jagnayak